bpangburn/swingset/readme.txt

 ReadMe file for the SwingSet Open Toolkit for Java Swing.
 ==============================================================================

-$Id$

 ==============================================================================
 LICENSE
 ==============================================================================

-Copyright (c) 2003-2012, The Pangburn Group and Prasanth R. Pasala.
+Copyright (c) 2003-2018, The Pangburn Group and Prasanth R. Pasala.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without